 - Non-Invasive Vascular Lab by the Intersocietal Accreditation Commission (IAC);

 - Comprehensive Cancer Center by the National Cancer Institute;

-- An NPF Referral Center by the National Pancreas Foundation; and
+- An NPF Referral Center by the National Pancreas Foundation;

 - A Magnet® hospital by the American Nurses’ Credentialing Association

 Its Interstitial Lung Disease Program, operated with the UA Division of Pulmonary, Allergy, Critical Care and Sleep Medicine, also was chosen as a member of the National Pulmonary Fibrosis Foundation’s Care Center Network.

 Its Transplantation Services Program is recognized as an Aetna "Institutes of Excellence™ Transplant Facility" for kidney, lung, pancreas and bone marrow transplants.

 Its Petersen Clinics, operated with the UA Division of Infectious Diseases, are recognized by the University HealthSystem Consortium as rating No. 3 in the nation for HIV patient care.